01-02 - Foundations - Dig Foundation

 Sometimes the batterboard assembly has to be very much set into the side of the excavation.
 It may be necessary to chip away at the edge of the excavation to get the batterboards in the required place.

-Now you need to set the rest of the batterboard assemblies.
+You need to set the rest of the batterboard assemblies so that their positions all correspond with the house foundation layout drawing.
 It is best to do the most difficult ones first, ie the ones that are tight up against the edge of the excavation.
 In my case I mainly used a convention of the inner edge of the batterboards being 2 feet from the outer edge of the Form-a-drain, which itself is about 8.5" from the outer face of the house wall, so the outer face of the wall is about 2' 8-1/2" in from the inner edge of the batterboard.

 Initially it is about getting the batterboard assemblies in the right places as per the plan, rather than setting the height of the batterboards.
 At this stage, the batterboards are not screwed to the stakes.